 Retail Sales YoY in Macau averaged 17.01 percent from 2001 until 2021, reaching an all time high of 218.96 percent in the second quarter of 2021 and a record low of -61.60 percent in the second quarter of 2020.
 This page provides - Macao Retail Sales YoY - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Macau Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Retail Sales YoY in Macau is expected to be 2.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Macau to stand at 3.20 in 12 months time.
-In the long-term, the Macau Retail Sales YoY is projected to trend around 3.40 percent in 2020, according to our econometric models.
+Retail Sales YoY in Macau is expected to be 25.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Macau Retail Sales YoY is projected to trend around 10.00 percent in 2022 and 5.00 percent in 2023, according to our econometric models.